-We have also seen progress and Moldova's ability to investigate and prosecute high-level corruption, while safeguarding the independence of its judiciary.
+We've also seen progress and Moldova's ability to investigate and prosecute high-level corruption, while safeguarding the independence of its judiciary.
 Moldova has a small but robust civil society and independent journalists.
 They continue to actively engage the government on reforms.
-Then finally, in the financial sector, Moldovan authorities continue to implement measures to increase financial sector oversight and transparency in line with its IMF reform program and international standards.
+And then finally, in the financial sector, Moldovan authorities continue to implement measures to increase financial sector oversight and transparency in line with its IMF reform program and international standards.

-Senator BLUMENTHAL: Am I correct in saying that the Russians store ammunition in Moldova?
-I noticed that Ambassador Hill makes a reference-or nearby in the region?
+BLUMENTHAL: Am I correct in saying that the Russians store ammunition in Moldova?
+I noticed that Ambassador Hill makes a reference - or nearby in the region?

-Mr. BISCHOF: If it is Okay with you, sir, I will take this question back and provide you a separate answer.
+BISCHOF: If it's OK with you, sir, I'll take this question back and provide you a separate answer.

-Senator BLUMENTHAL: Thank you.
+BLUMENTHAL: Thank you.
 Thank you, Mr. Chairman.

-Representative LAWLER: Thank you, Commissioner Blumenthal.
-Now, I will recognize Commissioner Veasey for 5 minutes.
+LAWLER: Thank you, Commissioner Blumenthal.
+Now, I'll recognize Commissioner Veasey for five minutes.

-Representative VEASEY: Thank you very much.
+VEASEY: Thank you very much.
 Mr. Secretary, I know that the United States has imposed sanctions on several Moldovan oligarchs, but for some reason the former president Dodon has not been subject to any sanctions.
-Can you explain why he would not be subject to sanctions?
+Can you explain why he wouldn't be subject to sanctions?

-Mr. BISCHOF: It is a difficult question.
-We do not typically preview sanctions.
+BISCHOF: So it's a difficult question.
+We don't typically preview sanctions.
 We are continuing to work with our interagency colleagues from the State Department, with other agencies to consider all the tools that we have, including sanctions and visa restrictions, in order to promote accountability and support Moldova's capacity to hold corrupt actors accountable.
 I think you probably recall last fall in October we designated two fugitive oligarchs, Vladimir Plahotniuc, and Ilan Shor, along with a larger group of individuals and entities, for their involvement in corruption and Kremlin-linked efforts.

-Following what we did, other countries-the U.K., EU, and Canada have announced similar designations against corrupt actors threatening Moldova's democracy.
-Then on May 30 of this year, the EU imposed restrictive measures including asset freezes and travel bans on seven individuals under a newly established regime targeting people responsible for actions aimed at destabilizing, undermining, or threatening the sovereignty and independence of Moldova.
+Following what we did, other countries - the U.K., EU, and Canada - have announced similar designations against corrupt actors threatening Moldova's democracy.
+And then on May 30th of this year, the EU imposed restrictive measures including asset freezes and travel bans on seven individuals under a newly established regime targeting people responsible for actions aimed at destabilizing, undermining, or threatening the sovereignty and independence of Moldova.

-I share this to show you we are leading the way on this, and we are also working with likeminded countries to go after those people who are fomenting these things inside of Moldova.
-This is something-sorry to-and you may hear this from the speaker.
-It has been completely welcomed by the Moldovan Government.
+I share this to show you we're leading the way on this, and we're also working with likeminded countries to go after those people who are fomenting these things inside of Moldova.
+This is something - sorry to - and you may hear this from the speaker.
+It's been completely welcomed by the Moldovan government.
 They celebrated this when it happened last fall.
-It was a major bilateral success.
+And it was a major bilateral success.

-Representative VEASEY: You talked about the military, you know, help that they need.
-You talked about the energy security piece, which is obviously very key, particularly when they were bad Russian-when there are bad European winners.
-Is there any other thing that needs to be done that can really help Moldova sort of mitigate some of the risks that they have with being so close to Russia?
+VEASEY: You talked about the military, you know, help that they need.
+And you talked about the energy security piece, which is obviously very key, particularly when they were bad Russian - when there are bad European winners.
+But is there any other thing that needs to be done that can really help Moldova sort of mitigate some of the risks that they have with being so close to Russia?

-Mr. BISCHOF: I am just double checking my notes to see, because, you know, the key areas that I came in that I wanted to share with you were the anticorruption reforms, I think we have discussed that, energy security and diversification, extremely important.
+BISCHOF: I'm just double checking my notes to see, because, you know, the key areas that I came in that I wanted to share with you were the anticorruption reforms, I think we've discussed that, energy security and diversification, extremely important.
 Third is the security assistance.
 You mentioned that.
-Then finally, what were-we have done and what we are continuing to do on refugees.
+And then finally, what were - we have done and what we're continuing to do on refugees.
 I think those are perhaps the four main areas that I would focus on as we go forward.
-We are making good progress.
+We're making good progress.
 Moldova is making great progress on these things.
-I would like to continue to work on those.
+But I'd like to continue to work on those.